 • Helping them settle into a new community with increased support and security

-• Providing opportunities to possibly access rental properties at more affordable rates – thanks to owners
+• Providing opportunities to possibly access rental properties at more affordable rates – thanks to owners who may choose to reduce their rent (but they are not required to)

 • Improving mental and physical health.